JustScriptin/codebase-to-repo/README.md

 - The script creates a file named `combined_YYYYMMDD_HHMMSS.txt` (where `YYYYMMDD_HHMMSS` is the timestamp).
 - This file contains:
   1. **CODEBASE FOLDER STRUCTURE**: A tree-like visualization of your folders.
-  2. **CODEBASE FILES WITH THEIR RESPECTIVE PATHS**: A concatenation of all the allowed files’ contents, prefixed by a header indicating each file’s relative path.
+  2. **CODEBASE FILES WITH THEIR RESPECTIVE PATHS**: A concatenation of all the allowed files' contents, prefixed by a header indicating each file's relative path.

 ## Customization
-- **Excluded Directories**: Edit the array named `excluded_dirs` inside `combine_codebase.sh` to add or remove directories you don’t want to include in the final output.
+- **Excluded Directories**: Edit the array named `excluded_dirs` inside `repo-file.sh` to add or remove directories you don't want to include in the final output.
 - **Excluded Files**: Update `excluded_files` with any filenames you wish to skip.
 - **Allowed Extensions**: Modify the `allowed_extensions` array to include or exclude particular file types (e.g., `js`, `jsx`, `ts`, `tsx`, etc.).
-- **Dockerfile Inclusion**: The script explicitly checks for files named `Dockerfile` and includes them; remove this check if you don’t need it.
+- **Dockerfile Inclusion**: The script explicitly checks for files named `Dockerfile` and includes them; remove this check if you don't need it.

 ## Contributing
 1. **Fork** this repository.